joeyboli/RadioPlayer/README.md

 # HTML5 Internet Radio Player

-This is an HTML5 Internet Radio Player Based on [https://github.com/gsavio/player-shoutcast-html5](https://github.com/gsavio/player-shoutcast-html5)
+This is a fork of [https://github.com/gsavio/player-shoutcast-html5](https://github.com/gsavio/player-shoutcast-html5)

 # Documentation.